• Skip to primary navigation

 Sirloin Tip Oven Roast

-• Moderately tender, strong flavour.
+• Moderately tender, strong flavor.

 • Carve across the grain into thin slices to serve.